 But there are other times when thinking outside of the pie box is just plain fun.
 Like this apple cheesecake pie.
 You’ve got apples.
 You’ve got cheesecake.
 And you’ve got pie.
 It’s brilliant and delicious and a great way to change things up if you want something a bit different than the classic standbys.

-- Single unbaked pie crust fitted to 9-inch pie plate (see crust recipe and tutorial here) chilled until ready to use
+- Single unbaked pie crust fitted to 9-inch pie plate (see note)

 - 1 tablespoon butter